amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-II.md

 ### Principle of Truth in Advertising

-*The reified type of an array must be a subtype of the erasure*
+*The reified type of an array must be a subtype of its erasure*

 So, according to this principle, in the previous problem, **T** has been bound to **String** but the reified type of the array is still **Object** and hence the exception occurs.